Lisa Lisa

 Lisa Velez (born January 15, 1967), better known by her stage name Lisa Lisa, is an American singer.
 She rose to fame in the 1980s as one-third of the band Lisa Lisa and Cult Jam.

 Early life

-According to Spin magazine, Velez was born in 1967 in Hell's Kitchen in New York City as the youngest of ten to a religious mother, who supported the family by babysitting, and an absentee father.
+Velez was born in January 1967 in Hell's Kitchen in New York City as the youngest of ten to a religious mother, who supported the family by babysitting, and an absentee father.
 Of Puerto Rican descent, Velez learned to speak Spanish at home and English in school.
 She sang in her church choir, at the Church of the Sacred Heart of Jesus, along with her six sisters, and was an A student at Julia Richman High School in Manhattan.
-At Sacred Heart she studied alongside several future members of the Irish American criminal organization, The Westies.
+At Sacred Heart she studied alongside several future members of the Irish-American criminal organization, The Westies.
 In school she was also part of a traveling singing group that sang Motown hits and songs from old Broadway musicals.